PragTob/after_do/README.md

 # after_do [![Gem Version](https://badge.fury.io/rb/after_do.png)](http://badge.fury.io/rb/after_do)[![Build Status](https://travis-ci.org/PragTob/after_do.png?branch=master)](https://travis-ci.org/PragTob/after_do)[![Code Climate](https://codeclimate.com/github/PragTob/after_do.png)](https://codeclimate.com/github/PragTob/after_do)[![Coverage Status](https://coveralls.io/repos/PragTob/after_do/badge.png)](https://coveralls.io/r/PragTob/after_do)

-after_do is simple gem, that helps you fight cross-cutting concerns with an approach similar to Aspect Oriented Programming (AOP). after_do allows you to execute blocks (callbacks) after/before specific methods of a class or a module are called.
+after_do is a simple gem, that helps you fight cross-cutting concerns with an approach similar to Aspect Oriented Programming (AOP). after_do allows you to execute blocks (callbacks) after/before specific methods of a class or a module are called.

 If the class extends `AfterDo` you can simply do this by